Call of Duty: Warzone: Battle Royale

 Character death in Battle Royale does not necessarily translate to player defeat like in other titles.
 Instead, the mode offers a respawn mechanic which players can take advantage of in various ways.
 Players who are killed are transported to the "Gulag", where they engage in one-on-one combat with another defeated player, with both players being given the same weaponry.
-The guns that the players receive have few or no attachments.
 Players may only enter the gulag after their first death in a match.
 The winner of this combat is respawned into the game.
 Other methods of respawn are available using the in-game currency system.
-Players may use the in-game currency to purchase respawn tokens for other players should they not be revived by the Gulag mechanic.